liferay/liferay-docs/discover/social-office/articles/01-social-office/02-using-social-office.markdown

 Users can navigate to it by clicking the *My Documents* link in the Dashboard navigation menu.
 The Documents and Media portlet on the My Documents page is exactly the same as the standard Documents and Media portlet that ships with Liferay Portal.
-Please refer to [Liferay's User Guide](https://www.liferay.com/documentation/liferay-portal/6.1/user-guide/-/ai/document-manageme-6) for information about document management.
+Please refer to the [Liferay User Guide](/discover/portal/-/knowledge_base/6-2/document-management) for information about document management.

 ![Figure 1.12: The Documents and Media portlet on the My Documents page is exactly the same as the standard Documents and Media portlet that ships with Liferay Portal.
 To optimize the Social Office user experience, set up your users with Liferay Sync.](../../images/so-document-library.png)